ooni/netx/README.md

 * save the timing and result of every Connect, Read, Write, Close operation
 * save the timing and result of the TLS handshake (including certificates)

-By default, this library uses the DNS resolving policy preferred by Go on a specific platform.
-When the pure Go resolver is used, this allows us to intercept and save DNS messages as well.
+By default, this library uses the system resolver.
 In addition, it is possible to configure alternative DNS transports and remote servers.
 We support DNS over UDP, DNS over TCP, DNS over TLS (DoT), and DNS over HTTPS (DoH).
 When using an alternative transport, we